aallali/DeepEye/CONTRIBUTING.md

 ## Submitting changes

+(currently there is no tests written so far, since i just tried to realise the idea i had in mind quickly, i am still working on them, but if you like to add something new to the app, please write some unit tests that cover its use case + the bugs that it fixes.
+THANKS!)
 1. Tests: If you are submitting code, please ensure you have adequate tests for the feature.
 Tests can be run via `go test ./...` or `make test`.
 1. Since this is golang project, ensure the new code is properly formatted to